 Save gas money

-Edited by Ephraim, Charmed, Anonymous, Danh and 4 others
+Edited by Ephraim, Charmed, Maria, Robbi and 2 others

 Today most people complain about how much a gallon of gas costs and how much gas they use every day.
 As a result, a lot of people have become extremely vigilant about the current oil and gas prices, and no one can blame them.
 Everyone knows that a lot of the money that pays for gas pump is money that can pay for other family expenses.